Also known as: bird dog, birddog, bird-dog, quadruped crunch, opposite arm leg crunch

 What are the benefits of Bird Dog Crunches?

-What common mistakes should I avoid when doing Bird Dog Crunches?
+What are common mistakes when doing Bird Dog Crunches?

 How can I progress or regress Bird Dog Crunches?